Home » News » Reviving the Babydoll Dress: From 1960s Icon to Modern Trendsetter

 2023-09-21 13:30:00

 Symbol of lightness and D’carelessness, this flagship piece of the 1960s was first resurrected on social networks with the “dollcore” aesthetic last spring before making a few forays on the red carpet then triumphing on the catwalks of New York Fashion Week under the leadership of the greatest luxury houses.
-A trend which has not gone unnoticed and which could become a lasting presence in women’s wardrobes… At least until the start of the 2024 school year.
+A trend which has not gone unnoticed and which might become a lasting presence in women’s wardrobes… At least until the start of the 2024 school year.

 The film “Baby Doll” d’Elia Kazanin which Carroll Baker is dressed in a slightly flared mini-dress, similar to a piece of lingerie, marks the beginnings of the babydoll dress, in 1956.
 But it was two years later, at the instigation of the designer visionary Cristobal Balenciaga, that this essential piece really stands out in fashion to become an icon of the sixties.
 Brigitte Bardot, Jane Birkin, Marilyn Monroe and even Françoise Hardy exhibit it in all possible prints and shades imaginable.